skmp/reicast.com/_posts/2019-04-16-we-love-redream.markdown

 We love redream.

-We think every developer has full rights to run his project as he sees fit.
+We think every developer has full rights to run his project as she/he/they see fit.

 We think that friendly competition and collaboration is fun.